Teenlife

 Compare Your Financial Aid Offers

 Advice: Use a Google Sheet to note each school’s financial aid offer so you can see the net price amounts side by side.
-This will help you to stay organized and not confuse the costs between the schools on your list.
+This will help you stay organized and avoid confusing the costs between the schools on your list.

 Focusing on Value: The Visit and More